-Install a river-rock shower floor to give your shower stall the look and feel of natural stone.
-Whether you are renovating your entire bathroom or just the shower, river rock, with its overall neutral color scheme, complements many decors.
-Do-it-yourselfers with little tiling experience may want to practice their tiling and grouting technique on a different surface before tackling this moderately challenging project.
+Install a river rock or pebble floor to give your shower stall the look and feel of natural stone.
+Whether you are renovating your entire bathroom or just doing the shower, river rock, with its overall neutral color scheme, complements many types of decors.
+If you're a do-it-yourselfer who has little or no tiling experience, you may want to practice your tiling and grouting techniques on a different surface before tackling this moderately challenging project.

 Begin tiling after all of the plumbing for the shower floor is complete and you are left with a clean, dry concrete base that is free of dirt, mildew and other foreign contaminants.
 Check to see that the floor slopes at least 2 inches toward the drain.

-Spread thinset across the concrete base.
+Put on gloves and spread thinset across the concrete base.
 Thinset is an adhesive used to set tiles in a thin layer of mortar.
-Look for a good quality thinset at a specialty tile store.
+Look for a good-quality thinset at a specialty tile store.
 There are many manufacturers, and each offers several product lines, often according to geographic regions.
 Ask a knowledgeable contractor or tile specialist in your area for a specific recommendation.
-Choose the right adhesive to avoid problems in the near future.
+Choose the right adhesive to avoid problems in the future.

+Alternatively, try your hand at using individual stones.
+This method consumes more time and effort, but it increases your artistic options.
 Press the river rocks gently into the thinset.
 Ensure that each stone makes contact with the thinset across its surface.
-Do not press the rocks past the thinset onto the concrete underneath.
+Do not press the rocks completely through the thinset onto the concrete underneath.

-Seal the natural stones with a penetrating sealer.
-Cover the stones with grout.
-Press the grout down between stones.
+Open the windows and doors to ventilate the bathroom and put on safety gear, including gloves, goggles and a respirator mask.
+Seal the natural stones or tiles with a penetrating sealer.
+Then cover the stones with grout, pressing the grout down between the stones or tiles.
 Let the grout dry for 30 minutes.
-Use a stiff bristled brush to remove excess grout.
-Use a clean damp sponge to remove the grout from the surface of the tiles.
-Apply a second coat of sealant.
+Use a stiff-bristled brush to remove excess grout.
+Use a clean, damp sponge to remove the grout from the surface of the tiles.
+Allow to dry completely and apply a second coat of sealant.